 In response to a call, the Campus Police Department will take the required action, dispatching an officer or asking the victim to file an incident report.
 All incident reports received by the Campus Police Department are forwarded to the chief of police for review and potential action.
-Incidents involving student misconduct are also referred to the El Camino College Student Development Office.
+Incidents involving student misconduct are also referred to the El Camino College Student Development Office and/or the Office of Title IX, Diversity and Inclusion.
 Incidents involving employees shall be reported to Human Resources.
 The Campus Police Department may investigate a report when it is deemed appropriate.

 According to El Camino Community College District Administrative Procedure 3515, if you are the victim of a crime and do not want to pursue action within the District's system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Director of Staff and Student Diversity can file a report on the details of the incident without revealing your identity.
+With your permission, the Director of Title IX, Diversity and

+Inclusion can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the District can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.

-Furthermore, campus clinical psychologists in Student Health Services are "confidential resources" and are not mandated to report any information that are disclosed to them.
+Under the Clery Act, please note that campus clinical psychologists in Student Health Services are "confidential resources" and are not mandated to report any information that are disclosed to them.
 However, as a matter of policy, campus clinical psychologists are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.